dnsimple/dnsimple-api-examples/ruby/README.markdown

-# DNSimple API Ruby Example
+# DNSimple API Ruby Examples

 The scripts in this directory demonstrate how to use the DNSimple Ruby API wrapper to connect to the DNSimple API.